rocdata/rocserver/docs/automation/tasks.md

- - January 2021: ROC data report "Digitizing Curriculum Standards to Unlock the Potential of Open Educational Resources in a Global Context," which outlines the use cases for digital curriculum standards for a non-technical audience, and defines data model for curriculum documents, content correlations data (outputs of `Task CS`), and standards crosswalks data (outputs of `Task SC`).
+ - January 2021: ROC data report "Digitizing Curriculum Standards to Unlock the Potential of Open Educational Resources in a Global Context," which outlines the use cases for digital curriculum standards for a non-technical audience, and defines data model for curriculum documents, content correlations data, and standards crosswalks data.